Common Park Maintenance Mistakes

 - Not having a copy of the manufacturers O&M manual: The manufacturers Operations and Maintenance (O&M) Manual is the best tool for specific maintenance requirements and instructions.
 By following the manual’s instructions, documenting routine inspections and complying with the recommendations, most of the maintenance mistakes can be avoided.

 These are just a few common maintenance mistakes, there is a lot that can be avoided by following a proper maintenance framework.
 To learn more on the maintenance for your specific product or equipment, read the Complete Guide to Waterpark Maintenance.
-Alternately, you can also write to email@example.com to get your maintenance queries answered by WhiteWater experts.
+Alternatively, you can also write to firstname.lastname@example.org to get your maintenance queries answered by WhiteWater experts.